Big and strong arm muscles have always been the touchstone for workout enthusiasts and bodybuilders.

-Lastly, the forearm is the muscle that connects the upper arm to the hand, and its main function is to control the grip.
+Lastly, the forearm is the muscle that connects the upper arm to the hand, and its primary function is to control the grip

 The bicep performs three main functions, which include:

-The main function of the bicep is to allow your arm to bend properly and to rotate the arm so that the palm faces up.
+The primary function of the bicep is to allow your arm to bend correctly and to rotate the arm so that the palm faces up.

 Push-ups belong to the calisthenics category; according to a study, these exercises significantly impact muscle thickness and strength.

 Push-ups might seem to be simple exercises that work on building up the chest muscles.

 In reality, push-ups follow complete muscle mechanics and target the same muscle group and joints in the upper body.
 Although standard push-ups might not work on the biceps, their variations can help build bigger and stronger muscles.

 You can activate your biceps and make them bigger by switching up your push-up styles.